rubenwgs/ETH-CS-BA3SE1/Visual_Computing/VisComp_LN_W12.md

 ### 8.2.1 Interpolation

-The basic idea behin **interpolation** data is to connect the dots, i.e. the given sample points.
-One such technique is _piecewise linear interpoaltion:_
+The basic idea behind **interpolation** data is to connect the dots, i.e. the given sample points.
+One such technique is _piecewise linear interpolation:_

 ![](./Figures/VisComp_Fig12-2.PNG)